 Use of the Corevalve is limited to patients and medical facilities participating in a clinical trial, whereas the SAPIEN valve recently became commercially available.

-The Cavanagh Heart Center at Banner Good Samaritan Medical Center is home to Arizona’s only TAVR clinical trial using the Corevalve device.
-It became the first facility in the Southwest to perform the TAVR procedure in April 2011; it has performed nearly 50 procedures to date.
+The Cavanagh Heart Center at Banner – University Medical Center Phoenix became the first facility in the Southwest to perform the TAVR procedure in April 2011.

 Many factors dictate eligibility for valve replacement surgery and device options.
 Seek an evaluation by your cardiologist to determine if your symptoms are related to aortic stenosis and whether you are a candidate for valve replacement using the Corevalve or SAPIEN device.